buncram/cram-soc/deps/bio/README.md

 In the case of a conflict (set and clear simultaneously), the command is ignored, and the previous state is kept.

-A host register configures if the external GPIO values update only at the rising edge of every quantum, or if the values update directly at `aclk` rate.
+A host register configures if the external GPIO values update only at the rising edge of every quantum, or if the values update directly at `fclk` rate.
 Setting external update at quantum edges allows users to compose GPIO patterns with multiple accesses to the GPIO registers, without the partially finished intermediate values appearing on the output.

 - When snap-to-quantum is active, it applies to all GPIO pins, and only one core's clock may be used to snap all the pins at once.
 - Input and output directions may independently specify snap-to-quantum, as well as their snap-to-quantum core clock.